-- We developed a local Mental Health Strategy, following the Ayrshire Mental Health Conversation, across Ayrshire to which 777 people responded.
+We developed a local Mental Health Strategy, following the Ayrshire Mental Health Conversation, across Ayrshire to which 777 people responded.
 In response National Action 15 monies funding has been targeted to employ eight mental health practitioners (MHP) in GP practices, enhancing the prison healthcare team and expanding of the role of The Crisis Resolution Team by introducing the Police Pathway 24/7 which gives Police Scotland direct access to CRT.
-This prevents them taking an individual they feel has a mental health problem to The Emergency Department when there is no physical cause. - in November 2020 mental health Unscheduled Care services were a key partner in the redesign of urgent care service, developing an Ayrshire flow navigation hub; providing a 24 hour a day, 7 day a week mental health pathway. - Our Community Link Worker Service was involved in the creation of a mental health and well-being group called 'Opening the Shutters'.
-The group is made up of health and social care and Third sector supports including CEIS, the Living Room and the Recovery College, and two Cognitive Behavioural Therapy (CBT) college students also performed a 6-week anxiety awareness course. - Within Children's Services, a key piece of work taken forward by the Young People's Suicide Taskforce has been the 13 Ways campaign.
+This prevents them taking an individual they feel has a mental health problem to The Emergency Department when there is no physical cause.

+In November 2020 mental health Unscheduled Care services were a key partner in the redesign of urgent care service, and are continuing to look at providing a 24 hour a day, 7 day a week mental health pathway for those with urgent mental health concerns, away from Emergency Departments.

+Our Community Link Worker Service was involved in the creation of a mental health and well-being group called 'Opening the Shutters'.
+The group is made up of health and social care and Third sector supports including CEIS, the Living Room and the Recovery College, and two Cognitive Behavioural Therapy (CBT) college students also performed a 6-week anxiety awareness course.
+Within Children's Services, a key piece of work taken forward by the Young People's Suicide Taskforce has been the 13 Ways campaign.
 Education, Children & Adolescent Mental Health Services and Parent Councils have worked together to develop the Wellbeing model in Kilwinning and the North Coast.
 As result of this work a Positive Mental Health and Wellbeing pocket guide was implemented across North Ayrshire.

-[Insert image of pocket guide] - We implemented an adult low secure forensic unit and will now develop a new National Secure Adolescent Inpatient Service (NSAIS), build is expected to start in July/August 2020.
+We implemented an adult low secure forensic unit and will now develop a new National Secure Adolescent Inpatient Service (NSAIS), with building work expected to start in late spring 2021.
 This will be a 12-bedded unit for children aged 12 to 17 years who have complex difficulties and need a high level of care.
-It will provide
+It will provide the first secure adolescent inpatient service for young people in Scotland.